pseudoincorrect/vscode-quickfind/releases/README_RELEASES.md

 # Releases

-This folder contains packaged `.vsix` files for the VSCode Regex Search Telescope extension.
+This folder contains packaged `.vsix` files for the QuickFind extension.
 Releases are automatically generated using `npm run package` with versions matching package.json.

 ## Installation